ccirelli2/gsu_mutual_fund_analytics_lab_sentiment_analysis/README.md

 	anchor word	class
 	window right	a,class,t,class,b

 5. Parameter Names: They are hard coded in the main.py script.
-If, for instance, the dictionary column names are changed or added to
-   (ex: an additional modifying token category were to be added) the paramter names would need to be updated.
+If, for instance, the dictionary column names are changed or added to (ex: an additional modifying token category were to be added) the paramter names would need to be updated.

 6. Scoring Function:
 	- Needs to be reviewed and approved.
 Starting on row 99 the code calculates the product of the modifying word scores.
 	- The code addresses when there is an even and odd number of negative scores, which could flip the polarity of the sentiment.
 	- This particular portion of the code should be reviewed and approved by the individual(s) responsible for the intent of the sentiment calculation.
  	- Note that between lines 148 and lines 152 we take the product of all of the normalized modifying words but we do not address if all are negative, which would flip the polarity to positive.

+7.  	main.py file parameters:
+	includes a parameter to declare the column name that contains the paragraph primary key.  that being said, 'accession_num' has been hardcoded in the function documents, which means that either all the scripts need to be changed or the user must pass a Data Frame with the title of the primary key column = 'accession_num'